Cincinnati Child Support Attorneys

 Deviation from the Guidelines

 In some cases, the guideline figure might not be in the child’s best interest.
 The court can reduce the guideline amount by considering ‘deviation factors’ such as the amount of time the children spend with each parent and any significant travel expenses.
-The court can also increase the amount by considering the special needs of the children.
+The court can also increase the amount by considering the children’s special needs.
 These factors are unique to each case and applied at the court’s discretion.

 Exceeding the Guidelines

-For parents whose combined income surpasses $150,000 annually, the standard chart doesn’t apply.
-In such instances, the court will decide whether the guideline amount is sufficient or if the support should be increased based on the child’s needs and accustomed standard of living.
+The standard order only goes to a combined income of $336,000.
+For combined incomes above that, the Court will decide whether the maximum guideline amount is sufficient or if the support should be increased based on the child’s needs and accustomed standard of living.

-The Role of a Cincinnati Child Support Lawyer
+What is the Role of a Cincinnati Child Support Lawyer?

 - Advocating for Fair Calculations: A child support lawyer strives to make sure that the child support calculations are equitable, reflecting the genuine needs of the child and the financial capabilities of both parents.
 This involves a careful review of incomes, expenses, and other relevant factors to achieve a just and accurate calculation.